Authenticating Student Identity

 Use an LMS that requires CUNY or QC login

-Design your course so that your students submit assignments and participate in online discussions in an LMS (learning management system) where authentication is controlled by CUNY (Blackboard).
+Design your course so that your students submit assignments and participate in online discussions in an LMS (learning management system) where authentication is controlled by CUNY (Brightspace).
 Secure login is a student’s only means of access to the LMS.
-Blackboard uses IDs and passwords to invoke an authentication process (both for students and instructors) that is triangulated against name, date of birth, and social security number.
+Brightspace uses IDs and passwords to invoke an authentication process (both for students and instructors) that is triangulated against name, date of birth, and social security number.
 This personally identifiable information is inaccessible but is used to generate a unique access ID/password combination, which the user invokes to access the system; students authenticate similarly when they register for courses using CUNYfirst.

-Blackboard additionally provides features to monitor student usage, which you can use to identify students who might not be participating in the online component of your course with the periodicity you expect.
+Brightspace additionally provides features to monitor student usage, which you can use to identify students who might not be participating in the online component of your course with the periodicity you expect.

 Build interactivity into your course